TasfiaZaima/API_Testing_Project/README.md

 - **HTML Report Generated**

    The report has been generated and stored in the `newman/` directory.
-You can find the detailed execution results in the file named `Booking-2025-04-25-06-00-10-902-0.html`.

 ### Screenshots: